Home page Giovanni Dall'Orto > Saggi di storia gayBiografie di personaggi gay > Testi originali > Sec. XX > Fernando Pessoa

 O completo dominio della lussuria, troneggiante al di sopra

-della furbonda razionalità, sospesa e sovvertita!
+della furibonda razionalità, sospesa e sovvertita!

 Queste son cose che ora non saranno più.